 That specificity conspires to make content that resonates within the very communities a brand aims to serve.

 Tracksmith’s commitment to aesthetics has quickly become the stuff of modern legend.
 Everything from its collection-launching lookbooks to its print magazine (Meter) to its membership program breathes the mantra: “Race day is sacred.”

-And yet, to revel in Tracksmith’s organic use of photography and words would be to miss an unexpected asset: a paid-advertising war chest few brands can compete with.
+And yet, to revel in Tracksmith’s organic use of photography and words would be to miss an unexpected asset: a social-media advertising war chest few brands can compete with.